rizinorg/rizin/test/README.md

 ## Benchmarks

-In order to be able to run the benchmarks the `-Denable_benchmarks=true` switch needs to be specified when setting the build directory (e.g. `meson setup build -Denable_benchmarks=true`).
+In order to be able to run the benchmarks, the `-Denable_benchmarks=true` switch needs to be specified when setting up the build directory (e.g. `meson setup build -Denable_benchmarks=true`).

-Afterwards, to run the benchmarks, use `ninja -C build test --benchmark` (or `meson test -C build --benchmark`) from the top directory (replace `build` with the name of the directory you used to build Rizin).
+Afterwards use `ninja -C build test --benchmark` (or `meson test -C build --benchmark`) to run the benchmarks from the top directory (replace `build` with the name of the directory you used to build Rizin).

 Running a specific set of benchmarks (e.g. `bitvector`) can be done with `ninja -C build test bitvector --benchmark`.